Code-Institute-Submissions/chart-covid19/README.md

 - Implement a transition to animate the change in the number of cases over the COVID19 Pandemic period
 - Add Modal pages with annotated diagrams and gifs provide detail steps and explain how to use chart and map
 - Render Data Source and Notes hyperlinks as modal pages instead of using a seperate browser tab
+- Consider implementing a webpage mode using pattern texture for color blind users as a future enhancement

 ### Surface Plane - Visual Design